 Search engine optimization is constantly changing and is more complex than ever before.
 Many marketers feel the pressure to outrank their competitors yet tend to get overwhelmed with the amount of effort it takes to get to the top of search results.
-This guide provides helpful information, SEO best practices, and tips for users of Sitefinity CMS to get the most of their SEO efforts.
+This guide provides helpful information, SEO best practices, and tips for users of Sitefinity CMS to get the most out of their SEO efforts.

 How to Get the Most Out of this SEO Guide

 This guide is meant to help organizations, marketing teams, and users of Sitefinity CMS.
 Not only will it go through the three major buckets of SEO; technical, on-page, and off-page SEO, but if you take the time to do an audit of your website with the best practices outlined in this SEO guide, your site will be in a better position to rank higher and gain more traffic.

 SEO is a practice and collection of techniques to help your website rank high in organic search results.

 There are two major parts to this.
 You want to improve the quality of visitors to your site or the "right" traffic and the amount or "quantity" of traffic to your site.
 This means your site and its content should focus on the products and services you sell so search engines know how to index your site for those specific search terms. (without keyword stuffing - more on this in another section)

 Most companies are interested in SEO because they want more traffic to their website.
 So once your site is attracting the right audience, the next goal of SEO is to increase the number of people visiting your website.

 How Does SEO Work?